-- 16. The OfS will notify allocations of funding to each eligible higher education provider.
-We will first issue grant tables showing the allocations of recurrent funding for providers for the 2024--25 academic year in July 2024.
-The last of three allocations of formula-based capital funding allocations across the three financial year period 2022-23 to 2024-25 was first announced on 11 April 2024 and updated on 26 July 2024.7 Other grants will be notified separately. - 17.
-The OfS may adjust allocations subsequently: - a.
-In the light of any data assurance work we carry out with individual providers, any other data amendments that we agree to accept,8 and any transfers of students or activity between providers that we agree to reflect. - b.
+- 11. The OfS may revise any funding allocation to take account of changes in the grant provided to us by government (see paragraphs 16 to 18). - 12.
+The OfS may also adjust allocations subsequently: - a.
+In the light of any assurance or regulatory work we carry out with individual providers. - b.
+In light of amendments to data that we agree to accept,8 and any transfers of students or activity between providers that we agree to reflect. - c.
 For other reasons arising from the eligibility criteria for, and terms and conditions of, OfS funding set out in this document or notified separately.
-The OfS may also deny a provider access to future grant funding, including access to specific grants or to discretionary funding. - 18.
-Initial allocations of recurrent and formula capital grants for 2024-25 for some providers may be determined using data they have submitted to the Higher Education Students Forecast 2024-25 (HESF24) survey.9 This applies to providers that did not have higher education provision recognised for OfS funding purposes in 2023-24.
-Where this is the case, the OfS will recalculate and adjust those allocations to reflect a provider's actual student numbers in
+The OfS may also deny a provider access to future grant funding, including access to specific grants or to discretionary funding. - 13.
+Where providers do not have higher education provision recognised for OfS funding purposes in 2024-25, we may choose to calculate initial funding allocations for 2025-26 using forecast data.
+Where this is the case, the OfS will recalculate and adjust those allocations to reflect a provider's actual student numbers in 2025--26, using the same funding methods, data categorisations and definitions as have applied in determining the initial allocations.
+If the provider does not have any OfS-fundable students in 2025-26, all recurrent and capital funding for that year will be withdrawn, as set out in paragraph 25.